Closely competing valence bond crystal orders in the ground state of the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the pyrochlore lattice: a large scale unrestricted variational study: Introduction

 In this work, we apply the finite-depth BFGS algorithm to investigate the ground state of the spin-$\frac{1}{2}$ PAFH.
 For this purpose, we propose the most general RVB ansatz that is consistent with the spin symmetry of the system.
 No further assumption is made on such a generalized RVB ansatz, which contains $4N^{2}$ variational parameters on a finite cluster with $N$ site.
-Through unrestricted variational optimization on such a generalized RVB ansatz, we find that the ground state of the spin-$\frac{1}{2}$ PAFH features an intricate VBC pattern with $2\times2\times2$ periodicity.
+Through unrestricted variational optimization on such a generalized RVB ansatz, we find a candidate ground state of the spin-$\frac{1}{2}$ PAFH that features an intricate VBC pattern with $2\vec{a}_{1}\times2\vec{a}_{2}\times2\vec{a}_{3}$ periodicity.
 We find that there are at least four levels of hierarchical structure in such a VBC pattern.
 At the first level of the hierarchy, we find that all the down(or equivalently all the up) tetrahedrons are strongly spin dimerized.
 The inversion symmetry relating the up and the down tetrahedron is thus broken.
 Accompanying this is the significant reduction of $\langle\hat{\mathbf{S}}_{u}^{2}\rangle$ in the down tetrahedron as compared to that in the up tetrahedron.
-At the second level of the hierarchy, $\frac{3}{4}$ of down tetrahedron are involved in a $6$-spin resonance process.
-Such $6$-spin resonance occurs around hexagonal ring made up of the strong valence bond in down tetrahedron and the moderate valence bond in up tetrahedron.
+At the second level of the hierarchy, $\frac{3}{4}$ of down tetrahedrons are involved in $6$-spin resonance process along hexagonal rings.
+Such resonating rings are made up of strong valence bonds in down tetrahedrons and moderate valence bonds in up tetrahedrons.
 As the VBC pattern we find maximizes the number of such resonating hexagonal ring, we called it the maximally resonating VBC pattern.
 The translational symmetry is broken as a result of the maximally resonating pattern and the unit cell is doubled along all the three basis vector directions of the pyrochlore lattice.
 Above these two base levels, we find that there are still higher level of hierarchical structures in the maximally resonating VBC pattern.
 While these higher order structure contribute little to the ground state energy, they are clearly resolved from our unrestricted optimization of the generalized RVB ansatz.